-This summer 2020, Camosun College courses offerings are available using online technologies.
+This Fall 2020, Camosun College course offerings are available using online technologies.

-All courses will use D2L (Desire to Learn) as the main platform to deliver the course.
-On the first day of classes (May 4) you will have access to all of the courses you are registered in from the D2L link on the top right hand corner of the college’s website.
+D2L (Desire to Learn) is the main platform instructors use to deliver courses.
+You will have access to the D2L course site on the first day of your course.
+The easiest way to get to your courses is through the D2L link on the top right hand corner of the college’s website.
 Enter your Camosun ID # (C#) and password.

 Your instructor may use other tools along with D2L.
-Some instructors make use of Collaborate, a video-conferencing tool that will allow you to connect in real time with your instructor, and other students in your class.
-You will need audio and video enabled on your computer to use Collaborate.
+Some instructors make use of Collaborate, a web-conferencing tool that will allow you to connect in real time with your instructor, and other students in your class.

 Email is an important way for your instructors and the college to communicate with you.
 It’s recommended you check your email once a day for important messages regarding you learning experience.